zaynebmellouli/GrooveGalaxy/REPORT.md

 **Server -> Client**

+**Protect:** $(Pr_s(K_c(Pb_f(FILE), nonce), Sig_s))&

-**Protect:** In this part, we will protect the communication in the other way.
+In this part, we will protect the communication in the other way.
 For this task, we need to fulfill authenticity of the server, the integrity of the message, the confidentiality and the freshness to ensure that the message won't be repeated by an outsider attacker.
 The message sent by the server is composed of:

 First, it will encrypt at first the file with the public key of the family(so this file could be accessed by only the family members).
 After the result plus the nonce (for freshness) will be enrypted by the symmetric key of the client-server .
 And after two encryptions, we will perform the last encryption on the result plus the signature of the server using the private key of the server (this last one is to ensure authenticity).